jenkinsci/gitlab-branch-source-plugin/README.md

 ## Known Issues

-1. Web Hook cannot be setup for `ITEM` scoped credentials.

-2. System Hook feature is still in beta and plugin is not able to detect new projects created/old projects updated or removed.
+* System Hook feature is still in beta and plugin is not able to detect new projects created/old projects updated or removed.

 ## How to talk to us?